pugsandcoffee/myblog/content/posts/tryhackme/tryhackme_attacktive.md

 We immidietaly discover some ports that quickly tells us this is a Windows machine with some services worth investigating.

-1. Port 88 - Reveals that Kerberos is running
 2. Port 445 - Which is SMB running on top of TCP
 3. Port 139 - Which is the old SMB that runs on top of NetBIOS.